khushi706-g/parametric-curve-fitting/README.md

 # Parametric Curve Fitting

-Research and Development / AI Assignment — Parametric Curve Parameter Estimation
+## Research and Development / AI Assignment

+This project solves the given **parametric curve parameter estimation** problem.
+The objective is to determine the unknown parameters $\theta$, $M$, and $X$ from a set of points lying on the curve.

+---

 ## Problem Statement

-The objective of this assignment is to find the unknown parameters of a given parametric curve using a set of points that lie on the curve.

-The given parametric equations are:
+The given parametric curve is:

 $$
 x(t)=t\cos(\theta)-e^{M|t|}\sin(0.3t)\sin(\theta)+X